akfish/CommonMark/README.md

     ````````````````````````````````

 Possible values are:
-* `accepted` - This spec is accepted and will be enforced.
+* `pending` - This spec's status is not determined. (default)
-  Failing the test will result in an error. (default)
 * `proposed` - This spec is proposed but yet to be adapted by the compiler.
   Failing the test will result in a warning.
+* `accepted` - This spec is accepted and will be enforced.
+  Failing the test will result in an error.

 Note that **ALL** examples should be run against coffee compiler.
 The ones